appelson/Scraping_GiveSendGo/README.md

 A Python toolkit for collecting and analyzing publicly available data from [GiveSendGo](https://givesendgo.com), including individual campaign donations and the full site-wide campaign directory.
 Built for accountability journalism, civic research, and transparency work.

-**Notes**: Everything collected is publicly visible on GiveSendGo without an account.
+***Note***: Everything collected is publicly visible on GiveSendGo without an account.
 No private data is accessed.

 ![example](photo.png)
 ---